sarveshwar-s/recipe-recsys/README.md

 * Returns Personalized recipes if the user is logged into the system

 ### /items/<item_number>:
-* Returns the description about the passed item number
+* Returns the description about the item selected from the list of items recommended by CF RecSys algos
 * Secondly, it also returns the items similar to the selected one.

 ### /items/popular/<item_number>: